A Training-free Method for LLM Text Attribution: Experiments

 \subsection{Detection experiments}

-\textbf{Setup \& Datasets.} To examine Proposition \ref{thm:statstest}, we use human-written text to represent the null hypothesis (not LLM $A$).
-For human-written text, in addition to the Xsum and SQuAD datasets, we use prompted stories from the Reddit WritingPrompts dataset \cite{fan2018hierarchical} to represent human creative writing.
-For details about datasets, please refer to Appendix \ref{app:datasetdetails}.
-We randomly sample 500 texts from each dataset, and prompt the first 30 tokens of each text to the LLM to create an LLM-generated version.
-The language models we examine are LLAMA 3 (8B), GPT-NEOX Erebus (20B), and QWEN (32B).
-We have white-box access to all models, which aligns with the Proposition \ref{thm:statstest}'s requirement.
+\textbf{Setup \& Datasets.} To validate Proposition \ref{thm:statstest}, we use human text to represent the null (i.e., text not generated by LLM $A$).
+For human text, in addition to the Xsum and SQuAD datasets, we use prompted stories from the Reddit WritingPrompts \citep{fan2018hierarchical} to represent human creative writing.
+For details about datasets, refer to Appendix \ref{app:datasetdetails}.